Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Implementation for Experiments

 \subsection{Quantum Error Mitigations}

-The troublesome challenge of running quantum algorithms on NISQ devices is the errors and noises of the quantum devices.
-To cope with the errors and noises, quantum error correction (QEC) was suggested \cite{shor1995scheme, calderbank1996good}.
-However, QEC has a qubit overhead that is daunting to implement at a large problem at the contemporary technology level even though they are optimized \cite{kivlichan2020improved, lee2021even}.
+The troublesome challenge of running quantum algorithms on contemporary quantum devices, including IBM Quantum processors, is the errors and noise on the quantum devices To cope with the errors and noises, quantum error correction (QEC) was suggested \cite{shor1995scheme, calderbank1996good}.
+However, QEC has a qubit overhead that is daunting to implement on a large problem on the contemporary quantum processors even though they are optimized \cite{kivlichan2020improved, lee2021even}.
 On the other hand, quantum error mitigation (QEM) accepts the imperfection of contemporary quantum devices and adopts methods of mitigating or suppressing quantum errors and noises.
 QEM has a low or no qubit overhead.
 In recent years, various QEM methods have been developed, and their practicality has been proven in practical problems \cite{yu2023simulating, Kim-error-mitigation, kim2023evidence, charles2305simulating}.
-Hence, we adopt QEM to cope with the quantum device errors and noises.
-In the following sections, we present the QEM methods that we apply to our experiments.
+Hence, we apply four QEM methods, Zero-Noise Extrapolation (ZNE), Pauli Twirling (PT), Dynamical Decoupling (DD), and Matrix-free Measurement Mitigation (M3) to cope with the quantum device errors and noises in our experiments.
+A quantum circuit for one Hamiltonian simulation at a time is extended to three variational circuits including itself for the ZNE method and each variational circuit is duplicated to ten copies to apply the PT.
+Hence, we have $30$ circuits for one Hamiltonian simulation at a time.
+We explain the QEM methods in detail in the following sub-sections.